Fisherwoman-owned wild Alaska seafood company in Homer, Alaska.

-Meet your fishermen.
+Meet your local Homer fishermen.
 We do what we love.

 Captain Penelope Haas, F/V Kustatan

-Penelope fishes wild salmon in Cook Inlet, Alaska on her 34-food gill netter.
+Penelope fishes wild salmon in Cook Inlet, Alaska on her 34-foot gill netter.
 She is the owner of Stickleback Fish Co. and makes all the artisan fish products.

 After working as a deckhand on commercial fishing boats and fish camps for years, she bought a boat to fish Cook Inlet salmon in 2024.
 It is satisfying and humbling to try to catch these mysterious and beautiful fish out there in the big water.